Actionable Book Summary: Everything is Fucked by Mark Manson

 In the era of technological advancements, we grow extremely weak both emotionally and physically compared to our ancestors.
-Someone criticizing our new Instagram post will make us weep like a baby.
-We feel a great inconvenience when we forget our phone charger or when the printer is not printing.
+Nowadays, someone criticizing our new Instagram post will make us weep like a baby.
+On top of that, we feel a great inconvenience when we forget our phone charger or when the printer is not printing.

-But the only way to move forward and get better is not the avoidance of pain, is heading towards a bumpy road barefoot, i.e. waiting in the line without touching your phone, eating greens instead of sugar-rich chocolate bars.
+But the only way to move forward and get better is not by avoiding pain.
+To get better you should head straight towards the bumpy road, barefoot.
+For example: To wait in the line without touching your phone and to eat greens instead of sugar-rich chocolate bars.

 Human pain is like a game of Whac-A-Mole.
 Every time you knock down one kind of pain, another one pops up.
 And the faster you whack them, the faster they come back.
 The pain may get better, it may change shape, it may be less catastrophic each time.
 But it will always be there.
 It’s part of us.
 It is us.”
 Mark Manson

 People spend good money on things that make them feel good.
 That’s why pharmaceutical companies thrive no matter the current economic situation.
-Medications dull the pain, people feel good, they buy even more pills to experience less pain, pharmacies make a lot of cash.
+Medications dull the pain > People feel good > Those same folks buy even more pills to experience less pain > Pharmacies make a lot of cash.

-This also applies to any other industry.
+This also applies to all entertaining industries.
 The more you’re able to influence the emotions of people, the more money and power you’ll accumulate.

-According to the author, there are two ways to create value in the current marketplace:
+According to the author, there are two ways to create value in the current marketplace by using the above:

 Innovations (upgrade pain): In short, replace one pain with another much more tolerable pain.
-For instance, wearing brackets replaced a lifetime of ugly smile for a couple of years of wearing metal on your teeth.
+For instance, wearing brackets replaced a lifetime of ugly smile for a couple of years of wearing metal inside your mouth.